About The Arts at USF

 The USF School of Art & Art History recognizes the power of images to construct and reflect the shared consciousness of a culture.
 The school provides a challenging learning environment for research, creativity and experimentation, with an emphasis on engaged, critical thinking.
 With access to studio spaces, new technologies and a dedicated visual resources library, students enrolled in the bachelor's and master's programs can explore traditional mediums and techniques, as well as experiment with new media and technologies.

 At the USF School of Music, opportunities to listen, learn and perform abound.
 The school's distinguished artist faculty regularly lead splendid student ensembles on performances at regional, national and international music events.
 Housed in an acoustically superior building, students in the bachelor's, master's and doctoral programs are encouraged to fine-tune their skills and develop their research.
 The school offers an exceptional jazz studies program, one of the most complete electronic music studios in the nation (SYCOM), a visionary music education program and an environment that boasts a wide range of excellent cultural activities.

 Theatre & Dance

 The USF School of Theatre & Dance facilitates the creative and academic activity of artists and scholars through rigorous training in the studio, the classroom and in performance.
-The school specializes in an undergraduate educational environment where students can produce and perform an assortment of productions open to the university and Tampa Bay community.
+The school specializes in an undergraduate educational environment where students can write, choreograph, stage and perform an assortment of productions open to the university and Tampa Bay community.
 Students are also encouraged to expand their horizons by participating in international collaborations through study abroad programs and with visiting international guest artists.